 Her 2014 installation “A Subtlety, or the Marvelous Sugar Baby” is a 75-foot-long, brilliantly white, sugar-coated sphinx with the head and breasts of a black woman.
 This majestic and sexualized Sugar Baby resembles a “mammy” character, used in the past to portray happy black female slaves.
 Its subtitle in part is “a homage to the underpaid and overworked Artisans who have refined our Sweet tastes from the cane fields to the Kitchens of the New World.”
 This work drew more than 100,000 people to Brooklyn’s Sugar Factory, which has since been demolished.

 One of her most recent works is “Dredging the Quagmire (Bottomless Pit)” 2017.
-It is a nearly twenty-foot long mixed-media painting which reiterates her trademark theme: the ravages of the antebellum South.
+It is a nearly twenty-foot-long mixed-media painting which reiterates her trademark theme: the ravages of the antebellum South.
 A cast of characters flees an event that is not depicted in the painting but which has clearly resulted in atrocities.

 Her works have been shown in the Whitney Museum Biennial exhibition and in the 2002 Sao Paulo Biennial, representing the United States.
 In 1997, Walker was awarded a MacArthur Foundation grant, making her the second youngest person to receive it.
 In 1999, Walker was the first artist to be featured in the U.C.L.A.
 Hammer Museum’s ongoing Project Series for emerging artists.

-Her work is part of the permanent collections of MoMA, Guggenheim Museum, Whitney Museum, and San Francisco MoMA.
+Her work is part of the permanent collections of New York’s Museum of Modern Art, Guggenheim Museum, Whitney Museum of American Art, and San Francisco MoMA.